Part 09: Buying And Setting Up Hosting

 Just remember, if you think you might build more than one website, then get a package that allows unlimited domain names.
 I’d recommend a shared hosting package when starting out, as explained above.
-Then you pay for your package.
-You will then receive an email from your hosting provider that contains important information.
-It will have your login details, the nameservers and ftp details.
-For now the login and nameservers are all that matters.
+Then you pay for your package, and you receive an email from your hosting provider that contains important information.
+It will have your login details, the Nameservers and FTP details.
+For now, the login and Nameservers are all that matters.

-With many UK hosting providers, you will also find a live chat service on their website.
-Do not be afraid to tell them what you are looking for as they are very helpful and can guide you easily through this process.
+With many UK hosting providers, you’ll also find a live chat service on the website.
+They are very helpful and can guide you easily through this process.

-If it is the same account for the domain name and the hosting then all you have to do is simply add the domain name to the hosting and you are finished with the set-up.
-The company that you pick can also help you through this process.
+If you opt for the same account for the domain name and the hosting, all you have to do is simply add the domain name to the hosting and you are finished with the setup.
+The company you choose will help you through this process.

-When starting out keep it simple and do not get over technical about this.
-The hosting providers I have shown all have UK phone numbers so give them a call.
-Tell them that you are starting out and want a simple package.
+When starting out, keep it simple and don’t get over-technical about this.
+The hosting providers I have shown all have UK helpline phone numbers, so give them a call.
+Tell them you’re starting out and want a simple package.

-They will walk you through the process and it is actually rather simple.
+They’ll walk you through the process – it’s actually rather simple.
 The important thing here is not to get stuck on this if you come across any problems.
-Get in touch with the help desk and they will fix this for you very quickly.
+Get in touch with the helpdesk and they’ll fix any problems for you very quickly.

 Knowing Your Control Panel

-All I ever do is log into my hosting account add the domain name, set up an email and install WordPress as my account management system.
-Depending on who you pick as your hosting provider the cPanels will all look slightly different in design?
-They all will contain those important elements though.
+All I ever do is log into my hosting account, add the domain name, set up an email and install WordPress as my CMS/account-management system.
+Depending on which hosting provider you choose, the cPanels will all look slightly different in design, but will all contain the important elements.

-I always set up an email and on my website I have set up “enquiries@the perfectgrind.co.uk” The image below shows a snapshot of my cPanel and the Email Accounts button.
+I always set up an email account and on my website, I’ve set up ‘enquiries@the perfectgrind.co.uk’.
+The image below shows a snapshot of my cPanel and the Email Accounts button.
 Other cPanels may look different, but all will offer the facility to create and manage email accounts.

-This email will be used on my website at my contact page when we build out the website.
-Again this is a simple process as it will ask what email you want to create such as “info” “enquiries” “support” or anything you choose.
+This email will be used on my website on my contact page when we build the website.
+Again, this is a simple process, as you will be asked which email you want to create, such as ‘info’, ‘enquiries’, ‘support’ or anything you choose.
 The email address then becomes email@example.com.
 All you have to do is set a password and your email will be ready.

-You can then read any emails by using one of the web style emails or set it up to link into a main email service such as Microsoft Outlook.
+You can then read any emails by using a browser-based email from within your cPanel, or set it up to link into a main email service, such as Microsoft Outlook.
 In the next section, I’ll show you what WordPress is and why I install that as my CMS of choice.

-On the Cpanel of your hosting account you will need to add the new Domain and also set up an email address.
-When that is done then it is just a matter of installing a Content Management System (CMS) like WordPress, which I cover in the next section – and then the real fun begins.
+On the cPanel of your hosting account, you will need to add your new domain and also set up an email address.
+When that is done, it’s just a matter of installing a CMS such as WordPress, which I cover in the next section – and then the real fun begins.